MightyX3N/pluvia.site/README.md

-To create a post use this template (add posts to /blog folder)
+To create a post use this template (add posts to the main folder)

 ```
 ---